harikt/aurav2book/manuscript/view.md

 }
 ```

-This documentation intentionally have not shown the
+This documentation intentionally has not shown the
 [ADR](https://github.com/pmjones/mvc-refinement) way.
-We will be showing shortly in the upcoming chapters how not to use
+We will be showing shortly in the upcoming chapters how to use
-templates, logics etc in the same action class.
+templates, logics etc. not in the same action class.

 Consider reading
 [Aura.View](https://github.com/auraphp/Aura.View/#escaping-output)